AmeyChoudhary/Hospital-Database-Management/README.md

 Our project mimics the database of a hospital where we keep a record of each patient, doctor, room, department, etc. of the hospital to ensure its smooth running.
 It has been made as part of project in DNA 2022.

+A video (44.mp4) showcasing the functionalities of the application and its usage on dummy data has also been added into the repository.
+It may be downloaded to view the application.

+A pdf(phase3.pdf) contains ER model of the database.

 It has been implemented using Python and MySQL.
 We are using the Python library, "pymysql", to execute SQL queries.
 The database follows and uses various principles of databases like ER relationships and Normalizations.

-A video (44.mp4) showcasing the functionalities of the application has also been added into the repository.
-It may be downloaded to view the application.

-A pdf(phase3.pdf) contains ER model of the database.

 ## List of commands that can be run using our code and database